Fox, Lyles help Kings outlast Timberwolves 118-111 in OT

 Three years and three days ago, the Kings stunned the Timberwolves by overcoming a 27-point deficit - they were still down 17 with 2:49 left in regulation - to win in overtime.

 Only three players remain on each team's roster from that night.
 The only ones who saw the floor in both the Jan.
-27, 2020 game and this one were Fox and Harrison Barnes for Sacramento and Naz Reid for Minnesota.
+27, 2020, game: Fox and Harrison Barnes for Sacramento and Naz Reid for Minnesota.

 TIP-INS